 ”Good feedback, customers' confidence in your work, small places changing the world & people's thinking, open debate on important issues.”

-”Be part of this journey.
+”Being part of this journey.
 I see promoting responsible business as a job I really want to do.”

 ”A new focus, direction, leadership, the opportunity to be the change and the example.”